Peterbilt Truck Speed Sensors: Everything You Need to Know

 - Fill up any lost transmission fluid (if applicable).

-If the fault code reappears: inspect the wiring of the continuity, verify the property power and ground on 3-wire Hall sensors, and confirm signal output on the 2-wire variable reluctance sensors.
+If the fault code reappears: inspect the wiring of the continuity, verify the proper power and ground on 3-wire Hall sensors, and confirm signal output on the 2-wire variable reluctance sensors.
 You should see AC frequency increase as the speed rises.

 REPLACEMENT TIME: (30–60 minutes).
 Replacing the speed sensor in and of itself isn’t too time-consuming.